 We consider two-sided one-to-one markets in which agents can make match offers to one another.
-Agents in the market are characterized by their "types," which can stand for education level or expertise in labor markets, pizzazz in the marriage market, age in child-adoption processes, etc. All agents prefer to be matched with higher-type agents.
+Agents in the market are characterized by their "types," which can stand for education level or expertise in labor markets, age in child-adoption processes, or pizzazz in the marriage setting.
+All agents prefer to be matched with higher-type agents: they generate a greater match surplus.

 The marginal benefit from pairing with a higher-type individual varies across our experimental markets.
 Specifically, we consider two surplus structures: supermodular and submodular.
-In supermodular markets, higher types have a greater marginal benefit, in terms of the surplus generated, from matching with similarly higher types.
+In supermodular markets, higher types experience a greater marginal increase in generated surplus from matching with higher types.
 Consequently, the utilitarian efficient matching is positively assortative.
 In submodular markets, the reverse holds: it is the lower-type agents who experience the greatest marginal benefit from increasing their partner's quality.
 In such markets, utilitarian efficiency implies negatively assortative matchings.
 Going back to Becker (1973), the matching literature has often assumed match surpluses exhibit either supermodularity or submodularity.
 Nonetheless, the empirical literature is largely silent on which of the two classes is relevant for various applications.
 As we show, the distinction between the two is crucial for outcomes.

 In our experimental markets, interactions are decentralized: individuals can make offers to one another in an unscripted fashion, with the sole restriction that only one offer can be made or accepted at any time.
 An offer indicates a split of the match surplus.
-In other words, we allow for transfers.
 Accepted offers generate tentative matches-they can be broken by making a different offer that gets accepted, or by accepting an offer.
 A market terminates after 30 seconds of inactivity.